Obioma Chukwuike

-Obioma Chukwuike is a Nigerian intersex and non-binary human rights activist and community organiser.
-They are the founder and executive director of Intersex Nigeria, the country's first organisation dedicated to advancing the rights, visibility, and wellbeing of intersex people.
-Chukwuike is known for advocating against non-consensual medical interventions, promoting bodily autonomy, and pushing for the inclusion of intersex persons in national health and policy frameworks.
+Obioma Chukwuike is a Nigerian intersex and non-binary human rights activist and environmental specialist.
+They are the founder and executive director of Intersex Nigeria, an organisation advocating for bodily autonomy, protection from non-consensual medical interventions, and the inclusion of intersex people in national health policies.

 Education

-Chukwuike graduated from the Enugu State University of Science and Technology with a bachelor's degree in Geography and Meteorology in 2013, and obtained a Master of Science in Environmental Technology from the Federal University of Technology, Owerri.
+Chukwuike holds Bachelor's degrees in Geography and Meteorology from Enugu State University of Science and Technology, and a Master of Science in Environmental Technology from the Federal University of Technology, Owerri.